codecrafters-io/build-your-own-redis/stage_descriptions/replication-06-eh4.md

 ### The `REPLCONF` Command

 The `REPLCONF` command is used to configure the replica.
-After receiving a response to `PING`, the replica sends the `REPLCONF` command twice to the master:
+After receiving a response to `PING`, the replica sends two `REPLCONF` commands to the master:

 1. `REPLCONF listening-port <PORT>`: This tells the master which port the replica is listening on.
 This value is used for [monitoring and logging](https://github.com/redis/redis/blob/90178712f6eccf1e5b61daa677c5c103114bda3a/src/replication.c#L107-L130), not for replication itself.
-2. `REPLCONF capa psync2`: This notifies the master of the replica's capabilities. `capa` stands for "capabilities," and `psync2` specifies the protocol version.
+2. `REPLCONF capa psync2`: This notifies the master of the replica's capabilities. `capa` stands for "capabilities," while `psync2` is the replication protocol version the replica supports.
 You can safely hardcode `capa psync2` for now.

 Both commands should be sent as RESP arrays, so the exact bytes will look something like this: